LaTeX2MAN

 this, LaTeX generation may be used).

-Latex2man reads the file infile and writes outfile.
+Latex2man reads the file [4minfile[24m and writes [4moutfile[24m.
 The input must be

 a LaTeX document using the latex2man LaTeXpackage.
 Latex2man trans-